 Grinblat found out that her complaint had been dismissed with prejudice, on June 26, 2009.
 According to the ethics complaint, Grinblat thereafter "vigorously pursued all avenues available to her and was alone able to recreate the following history of her own case:" On March 20, 2008, respondent served the complaint and, on the same day, was served with a notice to produce by Catena's counsel.
 On June 23, 2008, respondent was served with an answer and discovery demands by Semyon's lawyer.
-Although respondent provided discovery answers, Semyon's lawyer later specific answers interrogatories, which requested more to respondent never supplied.
-Similarly, respondent never gave signed HIPAA authorizations to either Semyon's or Catena's lawyers, as requested.
-On January 23 and April 3, 2009, complaint dismissed without respectively, Grinblat's was prejudice for failure to comply with discovery requests by Catena's and Semyon's lawyers.
+Although respondent provided discovery answers, Semyon's lawyer later to interrogatories, requested more specific answers which respondent never supplied.
+Similarly, respondent never gave signed HIPAA authorizations to either Semyon's or Catena's On January 23 and April 3, 2009, lawyers, as requested. respectively, Grinblat's complaint was dismissed without prejudice for failure to comply with discovery requests by Catena's and Semyon's lawyers.
 Although Semyon's lawyer sent a copy of the dismissal order to respondent, respondent never filed a motion to vacate the order or made any efforts to cure the discovery deficiencies.
 On April 17 and June 26, 2009, respectively, the court dismissed, with prejudice, Grinblat's claims against Catena and Semyon.